AndreyBezrukov/SKID/README.md

 ## How to Use SKID GUI

 We provide a step-by-step tutorial on the rapid determination of water vapor isotherms using sorption on MIL-100(Fe) material as an example.
-Files required for this tutorial are available in [Examples](/Examples) forlder of this GitHub repository.
+Files required for this tutorial are available in [Examples](/Examples) folder of this GitHub repository.

 ### Sorption kinetics measurement